 - Try to be somewhere that feels safe.

 - If possible, see if a friend or someone you trust can be with you.

 - If you need medical attention contact your doctor, A&E or phone NHS 24 on 111.

 - If you think you would like to report the incident to the police, phone 101 or 999 and keep evidence.

 - You might not feel like reporting now, but you might in time.
 So keep the clothes you were wearing at the time of the assault or anything else that might have evidence (blood, saliva, semen).
 Don’t wash clothes or other things.
-Put them in a clean plastic bag.
+Put them in a clean paper bag.